Jacopoo0/TensorFlow-Digit-Detection/README.md

 - Test images should be in `.jpg` format and will be resized to 28x28 pixels.
 - The model must be pre-trained and saved as `mio_modello.keras`.

-## Author

-Project developed for educational purposes on neural networks